Deploy n8n with Docker Compose: Production-Ready Setup with PostgreSQL and Redis

 TZ=America/New_York

-Now generate secure passwords for your services.
+Now let's generate the secure secrets that our services will use.
 Never use default passwords in production:

 # Generate secure passwords